 Stefano Giannetti joins Northern Ballet Theatre following a distinguished career as a principal dancer and choreographer.
 His adaptation of Charles Dickens’ Great Expectations, which he both choreographs and directs, is well-received.
 Giannetti leaves to pursue an international choreographic career.

 Artistic Director: David Nixon OBE

 Under David Nixon’s leadership, the Company continues to go from strength to strength.
-Its name is changed to Northern Ballet, and the Company moves to a magnificent purpose-built building at Quarry Hill, Leeds.
+In 2010 the Company changed its name to Northern Ballet, and moved to a magnificent purpose-built building at Quarry Hill, Leeds.
 Nixon revitalises the Company’s training programme and continues to add new, exciting and challenging works to the repertoire.
 His thirteenth new work, Cinderella, will première in 2013, his twelth season as Artistic Director.
 Northern Ballet is now regarded as one of the world’s greatest ballet companies and in 2014 won the inaugral award for Best Ballet Company at the Taglioni European Ballet Swards.